Oran-123/Cheap-Chopping-Chops/README.md

 # Deployment

-After the code for this website was written, committed and pushed to github, it was then deployed using GitHub by following the below steps:
+After the code for this website was written, committed and pushed to GitHub, it was then deployed using GitHub by following the below steps:

 * Open Github
 * Navigate to the repository on GitHub using the search bar
 * Within the repository click "settings"
 * On the settings tab click "Pages" on the side navigation
-* For the sourse dropdown select "Deploy from branch"
+* For the source dropdown select "Deploy from branch"
 * In the branch section select "Main" on the first drop down menu
 * In the branch section select "/(root)" on the second drop down menu
 * Then press save
 * Now the website is live on https://oran-123.github.io/Cheap-Chopping-Chops/#price
-* If any changes are required they can be written, committed and pushed to GitHub.
+* If any changes are required, they can be written, committed, and pushed to GitHub.
 The website will update shortly after the commits are pushed.

 # Credits